 - Rinse them well and add them to the boiling water.

-- Switch off the flame and let the cauliflower florets be immersed in the water for 10-12 minutes.
+- Switch off the flame and let the cauliflower florets be immersed in the water for 10 to 12 minutes.

-- Drain the cauliflower.
+- Drain the water from the cauliflower florets.
 In a pan marinate the cauliflower with red chili powder, turmeric powder, ginger-garlic paste, garam masala powder.
-Mix very well and keep aside for 8-10 minutes.
+Mix very well and keep aside for 8 to 10 minutes.

 Making cauliflower pakoda